Discrimination and Harassment Policies

 Washington College does not discriminate on the basis of race, sex, color, national or ethnic origin, age, religion, marital status, disability, sexual orientation, genetic information, or any other legally protected classification in the administration of any of its educational programs and activities or with respect to admission and employment.

-The designated coordinator to ensure compliance with Title IX of the Educational Act Amendments of 1972 is Candace Wannamaker, Associate Vice President of Student Affairs, Casey Academic Center, Washington College, 300 Washington Avenue, Chestertown, Maryland, 21620, phone number (410) 778-7752.
+The designated coordinator to ensure compliance with Title IX of the Educational Act Amendments of 1972 is Candace Wannamaker, Associate Vice President of Student Affairs and Title IX Coordinator, Casey Academic Center, Washington College, 300 Washington Avenue, Chestertown, Maryland, 21620, phone number (410) 778-7752.

 Harassment in any form, whether based on race, sex, color, national or ethnic origin, age, religion, marital status, disability, sexual orientation, genetic information, or any other legally protected classification is unacceptable on the Washington College campus.